kbity/PolyPixMap/README.md

 PolyPixMap will replace it with a PNG blob, and put the original source url for the image into the `data-orig` property of the img element.

 ![PolyPixMap Showcase](PolyPixMap.png)

+PolyPixMap works on browsers as old as Firefox 52